Morning Routines of Successful Entrepreneurs

 Speaking of optimum performance, start before bed the night before, for example with your coffee.
 If you’re a person who really needs that coffee first thing, have it loaded up and ready to hit “on”, or at least ready to be made.

-Furthermore, you can avoid wasting time and experiencing decision fatigue making too many low-level decisions by optimizing your routine overall.
+Furthermore, you can avoid wasting time and experiencing decision fatigue by making too many low-level decisions by optimizing your routine overall.
 Some successful entrepreneurs do this by planning what they’ll wear or eat in advance.

 Many successful entrepreneurs cut off their social media and email access except during certain times.
 Jumping out of bed and into a smartphone is generally not a recipe for success, and can be a recipe for distraction.

 Being asleep all night long is critical for your brain and body, but it is also dehydrating.
 Experts agree that rehydrating when you wake up has health benefits for that reason.
-Water wakes up your brain and gets your organs and muscles working, so if you feel low energy, tired, or lethargic, realize you may be dehydrated.
+The water wakes up your brain and gets your organs and muscles working, so if you feel low energy, tired, or lethargic, realize you may be dehydrated.

-Similarly, after an all night fast, your body and brain need powerfully healthful fuels.
+Similarly, after an all-night fast, your body and brain need powerfully healthful fuels.
 Take time to make a healthy breakfast every day.

 Healthy foods should be part of your morning routine, even if you need to wait a bit to eat them.
 Aim for protein, vegetables and fruits, whole grains and complex carbohydrates, a bit of healthy fat, and whatever drink you prefer.
 That is an unbeatable combination that will help you stay feeling satisfied and power you for the morning.